Online MFT programs and student resources

 • Critical thinking

-MFTs are employed at all levels of the system, from entry-level workers to chief executives.
-No matter what level the role is, the overall duty is still fairly similar.
-LMFTS and MFTs help to implement sustainable health care practices for their companies and their clients.
-As MFTs advance their careers, there may be the opportunity to oversee company and community well-being.
-This includes designing treatment plans that encompass large groups of people.
+MFTs are employed at all levels, from entry-level workers to chief executives.
+No matter what level the role is, the overall duty remains fairly similar.
+LMFTS and MFTs help to implement sustainable healthcare practices for their companies and their clients.
+MFTs may advance within an organization to oversee organizational and community well-being, with duties that may include developing treatment plans for large groups of people.

 Doctorate in marriage and family therapy

-A doctorate in marriage and family therapy is the highest level of education that an MFT can achieve.
-Some students pursue this track because they want to conduct research, supervise therapists or work in academia.
-Others simply want to apply advanced principles and knowledge to their clinical practice.
-The doctorate may provide more career opportunities due to the additional education and fieldwork requirements.
+A doctorate in marriage and family therapy is the highest degree an MFT can earn.
+Some students pursue this track to conduct research, supervise therapists, or work in academia.
+Others want to apply advanced principles and knowledge to their clinical practice.
+The doctorate may provide more career opportunities due to the additional education and internship requirements.

 Depending on the school, degree names and options vary.
 Examples include: